Simple-Station/SimpleStationLauncher/README.md

 - Supports multiple engines (RT, MV (though not MVAuth yet), and SME), and is really easy to add support for another if you want to make a PR
 - Allows logging into multiple accounts
   - Supports multiple auth servers, also really easy to add support for extra default auth servers with a PR
+- Displays server tags and allowed auth methods alongside the description
 - Improvements to how favorites work
   - Can edit name/IP
     - Can fetch server name from the listing while editing
   - Can raise/lower servers instead of fumbling with "move to top" and its inconsistencies
 - Supports launching from the web (`ss14`/`ss14s` protocols) on Windows and Linux, nobody uses Mac ;)
-- A lot more funny loading screen messages
+- A lot more (maybe) funny loading screen messages

 ## Development